a-r-r-o-w/uptrain/blog/blog.md

 The "Large" part signifies that LLMs are deep learning algorithms.
 They have millions to billions (and now even trillions, as in the case of GPT-4) of trainable parameters.
 This massive amount of parameters enables LLMs to achieve exceptional performance across a wide range of tasks.

-Today, a growing number of LLMs are gaining recognition, including GPT (most notably, ChatGPT), Codex, BLOOM, BERT, LLaMA, LaMDA, and PaLM.
+Today, a growing number of LLMs are gaining recognition, including GPT (most notably, [ChatGPT](https://openai.com/blog/chatgpt)), [Codex](https://openai.com/blog/openai-codex), [BLOOM](https://huggingface.co/bigscience/bloom), [BERT](https://ai.googleblog.com/2018/11/open-sourcing-bert-state-of-art-pre.html), [LLaMA](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/), [LaMDA](https://ai.googleblog.com/2022/01/lamda-towards-safe-grounded-and-high.html), and [PaLM](https://ai.googleblog.com/2022/04/pathways-language-model-palm-scaling-to.html).
 To enable the development and training of these complex models, large technology companies are leading the way as they possess the infrastructure and expertise.
 These companies possess the know-how and computational resources to train and fine-tune models, allowing them to achieve impressive results across a wide range of natural language processing tasks.

 ---

 ### History of Large Language Models

 LLMs have had significant evolution since their origin.
-The first models were shallow and relied on the n-gram technique that just counted occurrences of words or phrases.
+The first models were shallow and relied on the n-gram technique that simply counted occurrences of words or phrases.
 Later on, neural language models came about, such as recurrent neural networks (RNNs, LSTMs and GRUs) that enabled more complex models to rise.

 One of the most significant advancements in LLMs came about in 2017 when the "Transformer" architecture was introduced in the paper "Attention Is All You Need".
 It enabled the training of deep neural nets to become highly parallelizable compared to previous techniques.
 The attention mechanism introduced not only enabled the development of LLMs with billions of parameters but also found its way into multiple other areas.
 With the ongoing R&D in this area, models will likely become even more powerful and versatile in the future.